Veganism is a way of living that aims to minimize animal exploitation and cruelty.

 - Date syrup.
 A caramel-colored sweetener made by extracting the liquid portion of cooked dates.
 You can also make it at home by blending boiled dates with water.

 - Bee Free Honee.
 A branded sweetener made from apples, sugar, and fresh lemon juice.
 It’s advertised as a vegan alternative that looks and feels like honey.

 Summary You can find many vegan alternatives to honey in a variety of flavors, textures, and colors.
 However, all are rich in sugar, so you should consume them in moderation.

 Vegans try to avoid or minimize all forms of animal exploitation, including that of bees.
 As a result, most vegans exclude honey from their diets.

-Some vegans also avoid honey to take a stand against beekeeping practices that can harm bee health and contribute to their declining populations worldwide.
+Some vegans also avoid honey to take a stand against beekeeping practices that can harm bee health.

-Instead, vegans can replace honey with a number of plant-based sweeteners, ranging from maple syrup to blackstrap molasses and coconut nectar.
+Instead, vegans can replace honey with a number of plant-based sweeteners, ranging from maple syrup to blackstrap molasses.
 Be sure to consume all these varieties in moderation, as they contain lots of added sugar.